Choose the right paint for your project! Come learn how to paint furniture in latex, chalk paint, milk paint, spray paint, and oil-based paint.

 Oil-based paint is very durable because of its hard shell.
 Its beautiful glossy finish adheres well to most surfaces.

-Step One: Sand
+Step 1: Sand

-Step Two: Clean
+Step 2: Clean

-Step Three: Prime
+Step 3: Prime

-Step Four: Paint
+Step 4: Paint

 How the paint is applied will determine the look of the paint.
 Use a foam roller for a smooth look and a brush for a more rustic look.

-Step Five: Seal
+Step 5: Seal